markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 > [!NOTE]
 > If the DHCP Option ID is formatted incorrectly, the client will fall back to the [Cache Server Hostname](#docachehost) policy value if that value has been set.
+>
+> If [LocalPolicyMerge](/windows/security/operating-system-security/network-security/windows-firewall/rules#local-policy-merge-and-application-rules) setting is configured (e.g. as part of security baselines) it can impact DHCP client and prevent it from retrieving this DHCP option, especially in Autopilot scenarios.
 <!-- DOCacheHostSource-Editable-End -->

 <!-- DOCacheHostSource-DFProperties-Begin -->